 Where to Stay: Hallstatt Hideaway

 Heidelberg is the classic German fairytale city.
 It has the riverside location, historic bridge, city gates and a hilltop castle.
-At Christmas, the old town squares fill with people drinking mulled wine and hot chocolate and snacking on bratwurst and Christmas cake.
+At Christmas, the old town squares fill up with people drinking mulled wine and hot chocolate or snacking on bratwurst and Christmas cake.
 There’s a lot going on for a small city with much of its lively atmosphere thanks to its large student population and international visitors.
 Read my travel guide with things to do in Heidelberg including a one-day itinerary.

 Heidelberg Christmas Market dates: 26th November – 22nd December 2018